 A PCT application provides more time for an applicant to decide whether to seek patent protection in countries of interest.
 A PCT application provides thirty months from the earliest priority date of the application for the applicant to decide the countries in which the application should be pursued.
-At this stage, the application must enter the national phase for further examination for patentability under national law in each country in which protection is desired.
+At this stage, the application must enter the national phase for further examination for patentability under the national laws in each country in which protection is desired.

-In most countries, it is sufficient to file within one year of the date on which the earliest application was filed
+In most countries, it is sufficient to file within one year of the date on which the earliest application was filed oyen wiggs